Origins Of Visual Stress (Meares-Irlen Syndrome)

 A psychologist working in California, Helen Irlen, wrote a paper describing symptoms similar to Olive Meares.
 Ms Irlen, named the effects as Scotopic Sensitivity or Irlen Syndrome.
 The syndrome was one in which reading is impeded by distortions of print.
 She reported that the distortions were positively effected if text was viewed through a coloured filter or overlay.
 Ms Irlen went further and established a protocol for screening for scotopic sensitivity and a system for dispensing coloured overlays as a result of the assessment.

-If you or your child is experiencing visual effects such as text wobbling, moving, flickering, blocking out, underlining, halo effects, head aches and/or a feeling of over brightness, then it would be useful to have an assessment in this regard.
+If you or your child is experiencing visual effects such as text wobbling, moving, flickering, blocking out, underlining, halo effects, head aches and/or a feeling of over brightness, then it would be useful to have a specialist optometry assessment.
+You can ask if your usual optician is able to offer this service, or follow this link to BABO who have a map of behavioural optometrists.